Trung28899/ReactNative-Navigation/README.md

             to navigate
         +, Illustration: https://rutgon.live/NAV

+    - Stack of screen:
+        +, React Native automatically manage navigation as a stack of screen +, Stack is LIFO, navigation works like that +, Stack methods are applicable: push, pop, replace

+    - See the following Navigation props methods for managing Screen stack props.navigation.navigate("ScreenName");
+        props.navigation.push("ScreenName");

+        props.navigation.replace("ScreenName");
+            > replace the current screen on the stack.
+Application for this is when user successfully login, they shouldn't have the navigation option to come back to login screen

+        props.navigation.pop("ScreenName");
+            > pop the current screen and return to previous screen

+        props.navigation.popToTop();
+            > pop multiple screens all the way to the top screen

+    - Difference between .navigate() and .push()
+        +, Both of these method push a new screen to the stack However, with .navigate(), React Native doesn't add a new same screen to stack With .push(), React Native can add a same screen to stack +, The application of adding a same screen to stack is adding same screen with different content.
+This allow the user to navigate back to the same screen with a different content.
+    Example: Folder Management App may use the same screen but different content

 ## II.
 Module Notes:

+    - 6th Commit: Outputting a Grid of Categories
+        +, ./screens/CategoriesScreen.js

+    - 5th Commit: push, pop, relace
+        +, Mess around with navigating to different screens +, See Core Knowledge above for further navigating methods and knowledge

     - 4th Commit: Navigating Between Screens
         +, ./screens/CategoriesScreen:
             props.navigation.navigate({ routeName: "CategoryMeals" });
+            Alternative, can also use this syntax:
+            props.navigation.navigate('SomeIdentifier');
         +, The Name in routeName has to match with one of the names in ./navigation/MealsNavigator
         +, Because the CategoriesScreen is set up in MealsNavigator,